-Swimming in the lake is an invigorating experience, although you should make sure to pack suitable swimwear.
+Swimming in this Norwegian lake is an invigorating experience, although you should make sure to pack suitable swimwear.
 Consider a wetsuit to stay insulated during cooler periods and carry bug spray in the summer months when mosquitoes in the Norwegian Fjords can be bothersome.

 Lake of Love, Bruges

-Connected to the central network of canals in Bruges, the Lake of Love is a gorgeous spot with a romantic tale.
+Connected to the central network of canals in Bruges, the Lake of Love is one of the most beautiful lakes in the world.
 Legend has it that everlasting love will befall couples who cross the lake’s Minnewater Bridge.

 Once you’ve soaked up Bruges‘ many galleries and museums, walk the cobbled streets around the Lake of Love and the adjacent tree-lined Minnewater Park, where you can take a seat at one of the waterfront cafes and bars for an alfresco lunch.